tiwa-codes/Getting-started/README.md

-# Personal-Projects
-Slot Machine Betting Game
+# Slot Machine Betting Game
 This Python program is a simple slot machine betting game.
 Players can deposit an amount and spin the slot machine to win prizes based on symbol combinations.

 How to Play